Norway–Russia border: Crossing

-During the COVID-19 pandemic 2020–2022 the border traffic was much lower than before, because multi-day quarantine was in general needed for people wanting to cross the border.
+During the COVID-19 pandemic, the border traffic was much lower than before, as multi-day quarantine was generally required for people wanting to cross the border.

 In May 2024 the border was almost closed by Norway due to the Russian invasion of Ukraine.
-Only Russians with special reasons, such as having near relatives across the border or having work permit or on approved business visit could cross it.
-Visas for tourism or shopping etc. were not given anymore, and multiple-entry visas and border permits for such purposes were cancelled.
+Only Russians with special reasons, such as having close relatives across the border, having a work or study permit, or on an approved business visit could cross it.
+Visas for tourism or any other non-essential visits are no longer given, and multiple-entry visas and border permits for such purposes were cancelled.